Bin1512/bin1512.github.io/_pages/projects.md

 * **Predictive Modeling of Diabetes Onset in Pima Indian Women**<br>
   Built a logistic regression model using EDA, mean imputation, and AIC-based variable selection to predict diabetes onset with 77.4% accuracy.
   [**View full PDF report with plots and tables**](https://bin1512.github.io/files/diabetes_analysis.pdf)

-* **Explainable COVID-19 Mortality Risk Prediction Using Logistic Regression**<br>
-  Developed an interpretable regression model to predict the probability of death in COVID-19 patients based on symptoms, comorbidities, and demographics.
-Handled missing values, encoded categorical variables, and    emphasized model explainability to support real-time clinical decision-making under resource constraints.

 * **Household Income Prediction Using Socio-Demographic and Childhood Factors**<br>
   Built a regression model to identify key predictors of household income among older adults in Sweden using SHARE Wave 3 & 4 data.
 Explored relationships between demographic characteristics, education, and childhood background (e.g., number of books, self-rated abilities) and income.
 Addressed multicollinearity and variable redundancy to ensure model interpretability and robustness.